 return adatas

-With segmented cells and pre-processed data, the next step is to find spatial domains: tissue regions that share similar expression patterns and spatial organization (think tumor, stroma, immune infiltrates, normal mucosa).
+With segmented cells and pre-processed data, the next step is to find spatial domains/niches: tissue regions (tissue architecture) that share similar expression patterns and spatial organization (think tumor, stroma, immune infiltrates, normal mucosa).

 We’ll use Novae